-The first experience of fiberglass use dates back to 1956 in the United States.
-Massachusetts Institute of technology had been developing a house project of made of polymer materials using fiberglass for several years.
-It was intended for one of the attractions in the “Disneyland” park in California.
-It was in use for 10 years until they decided to replace it with the other attraction and determined it to be demolished.
+The first experience of fiberglass application dates back to 1956 in the United States.
+Massachusetts Institute of Technology had been developing a house made of polymer fiberglass materials.
+It was intended for one of the attractions in the Disneyland park in California.
+The house served for 10 years until it was replaced by other attraction and demolished.

 When the metal ball-hammer designed for demolition touched the structure, it just bounced off like a rubber ball.
 The building had to be demolished manually.

 In the following decades, it was decided to use polymer composite materials for concrete structures reinforcement.
 In different countries (the USSR, Japan, Canada and the USA) they conducted developments and testings of innovative product.

 Some examples of polymer composite rebar use of foreign experience:

 Let us consider the world experience of fiberglass rebar use in construction using examples.